piko-framework/db-record/README.md

 Piko Db Record is a lightweight Active Record implementation built on top of PDO.

-It has been tested and works with the following databases:
+It has been tested with:

 - SQLite
 - MySQL